AZN Television

 AZN Television (formerly called International Channel) was an American cable TV channel which promoted itself as "the network for Asian America".
 It was run by International Networks, a wholly owned subsidiary of Comcast Corporation.
 The channel's programming targeted the fast-growing, young, affluent, English-speaking Asian-American community.
 Genres included the most popular Asian films, dramas, documentaries and music as well as a diverse slate of original programming.
 Until the 2005 reformatting, it had a broader schedule, which also had European and Middle Eastern programming which were gradually dropped when the channel was bought by Comcast.
 It competed in certain markets with ImaginAsian Television.

 History

 The International Channel

 The channel was launched as the International Channel in July 1990, and was initially owned by a joint venture of Liberty Media (which had a 90% stake) and JJS II Communications, LLC (which had the remaining 10% stake).
 The channel was led by George Leitner; as of March 1992, the channel was already popular among certain ethnic enclaves with potential, and had seen growth due to its rights to the 1992 Cricket World Cup, shared with Netlink.

-In 1996, the two companies founded the International Cable Channels Partnership, Ltd., which oversaw the channel.
+As of 1993, the International Channel had news, sports, music, and entertainment programming in 17 languages and was available to over three million households.
+Among International Channel's early programming with Pei-Pei's Time, a Mandarin-language talk show hosted by former Hong Kong actress Cheng Pei-pei.
+Debuting in 1992, Pei-Pei's Time was compared to The Oprah Winfrey Show by Kathleen Kelleher of the Los Angeles Times and discussed topics considered taboo in Chinese media such as homosexuality, interracial marriage, and racism.

+By 1996, the International Channel began producing daily news programs in Mandarin, Cantonese, and Vietnamese, with the resources of ABC and Worldwide Television News, in addition to broadcasting international news from FCI News (Japan), KBS (South Korea), RAI (Italy), and elsewhere.

+Beginning in the late 1990s, the International Channel added anime shows in their original Japanese.
+Dragon Ball Z was added in January 1997.
+Then in 2000, International Channel expanded its anime programming with Armored Trooper VOTOMS and The Irresponsible Captain Tylor.
+Although Captain Tylor was set to premiere on September 7, the broadcast was delayed for nearly a month due to the master tapes not arriving on time.
+Later in the early 2000s, International Channel's anime lineup expanded to include Dragon Ball GT, El-Hazard, and Tenchi Muyo.

 The channel was sold to Comcast when it purchased its parent company, International Networks (now International Media Distribution) in July 2004.